Rylith/TouchpadTestV2/README.md

 - Put the previously getting ip adress and a port (by default between 4444 and 4453)
 - Click to connect, a message tells you if you are connected to the server.
 Moreover the server print a message to indicate that the connexion is accepted
 - You can put your phone in your pocket
-- Launch wear application
+- Launch watch application
 - Choose your position around the computer
-- You can now control the cursor with your wear !
+- You can now control the cursor with your watch !

 ## Description of functionalities

-The following description describes the different way to control the cursor when you reach the border of the wear
+The following description describes the different way to control the cursor when you reach the edge of the watch
- -
- -
+ - "Accroissement Quadratique"
- -
+ - "Vitesse  = f(angle)"
- -
+ - "Blocage avant"
+ - "Mapping direct angle -> déplacement"

 ## Edit the application
-The application is build as [Eclipse](https://eclipse.org/downloads/) Project.
-You need the jdk if you want to modify the code or launch the application with eclipse.
+The server application is build as [Eclipse](https://eclipse.org/downloads/) project.
+You need the jdk if you want to modify the code or launch the application with Eclipse.

-You have to add VM arguments as in the following example [here] (https://github.com/INRIA/libpointing/wiki/Java) and add to the classpath the previous compiled jar of libpointing (libpointing.jar that you can find in "MouseMotionServer\libpointing\bindings\Java\Jar")
+You have to add VM arguments as in the following example [here] (https://github.com/INRIA/libpointing/wiki/Java) (same argument that in scripts) and add to the classpath the previous compiled jar of libpointing (libpointing.jar that you can find in "MouseMotionServer\libpointing\bindings\Java\Jar")

+Please consider to NOT commit your own modified classpath and/or your own modified launcher scripts with in your fork for a potential merge:

+- git update-index --assume-unchanged MouseMotionServer\.classpath
+- git update-index --assume-unchanged MouseMotionServer\run_server_without_test_interface
+- git update-index --assume-unchanged MouseMotionServer\run_server_with_test_interface